Using Epsom Salt In Your Garden

 Pest Control:

-Epsom salt in many cases provide a natural cure for slugs.
+Epsom salt, in many cases, provides a natural cure for slugs.
 Sprinkle Epsom salt where there are slugs.

 Using Epsom Salt As A Weed Killer:

-Mix 2 cups Epsom salt with 1 gallon of vinegar.
-Add a bit of liquid dish soap to the mixture and put in a spray bottle.
-Spray weeds but try to avoid flowers and other plants.
+Mix two cups of Epsom salt with one gallon of vinegar.
+Add a bit of liquid dish soap to the mixture and put it in a spray bottle.
+Spray weeds, but try to avoid flowers and other plants.

 Thank you Brenda for the interesting article.
 Had no idea there were so many uses for Epsom salt.